 You know you’ve gotta try and convince everyone this is the best thing sliced bread.
 If you’re successful enough to increase ratings automatically you attract more sponsors.
 Automatically you’ll spread the the gospel worldwide syndication and the new media, exploitation, opportunities.
 Then you have a snowball going down a mountainside and it picks up snow as it goes.
 It’s so easy, it’s unbelievably easy, once you get momentum started.
 I’m not gonna tell you how easy because otherwise you might be competition and I’ve got a problem with you.

 So, talking about boxing, I mean, you’re a legend in many sports but boxing massively and, you know, some I’ve admired from afar.
 And what is it about bo- I mean what is it about boxing that you love and what is it that, you know, that made you wanna be 09:30

-I think we’re all, we’re all governed by our own history, whether we’re governed by our parents 09:35 it was a life-changing experience on a road to Damascus, I don’t know.
+We’re all governed by our own history.
+Whether we’re governed by our parents 09:35 it was a life-changing experience on a road to Damascus, I don’t know.
 I came from an area at a time when there was very little opportunity for people from my background.
 And I got lucky.
-I got lucky because my mum pushed me like crazy, I had an uncle in a tiling business in South End who managed to get me into a very small firm for accountants to give me a start.
+I got lucky because my mum pushed me like crazy.
+I had an uncle in a tiling business in South End who managed to get me into a very small firm for accountants.
+And that me give me a start.
 That was a massive, massive favor to me and it was against the grain.
 What we looking at now is…